NathaTerrien/roll20-wip/Swords_&_Wizardry/ReadMe.md

 2.0 [Screenshot](SWSheet.png)

 The sheet and its automated calculations (modifiers etc.) are based on the Complete version of the rules.
-Every calculation can be overriden by manual input, if house rules are used (but modifying certain field will fire again the associated automated calcultion.
-For example, modifying DEX will compute again the AC modifier, Total AC etc. and any custom value previously entered has to be set again).
+Every calculation can be overriden by manual input, if house rules are used.
+But modifying certain fields will fire again the associated automated calcultion.
+For example, modifying DEX will compute again the AC modifier, Total AC etc. and any custom value previously entered has to be set again.

 # Release notes